golemheavy/LCR-Game/README.md

 Our application uses an API called [Avataaars Generator](https://getavataaars.com) to generate every player's unique avatar for the duration of the game.
 In later versions we would like to add animations by utilizing this library's built-in variations of certain elements of the avatar to cause the avatar to emote in reaction to that player's roll.

 We also plan to support "spectating" and new games / multiple games in future iterations of this app.

+We also plan to migrate to a centralized node.js server to simplify issues with data synchronization and unserialized firebase calls.